 - Toiletries with large and small towels.
-Toilet paper can be by in Kathmandu and some villages in the mountains.
+Toilet paper can be bought in Kathmandu and some villages in the mountains.

 - Small headlamp and/ or torch with spare batteries and bulbs candles and lighter to burn toilet paper.

-- Snow gaiters essential during wither and all treks going over at other times.
+- Snow gaiters are essential during winter and all treks go over at other times.

-- An umbrella (optional), which is quite useful to as a sunshade and useful when it rains.
+- An umbrella (optional), which is quite useful as a sunshade and useful when it rains.